The story of Pocket Display. A Revival font! (Work in Progress)

 The sign had all the characteristics of vernacular lettering (letterforms made by hand, not using prefabricated forms of type).
 Contrast and proportion inconsistencies which i am choosing not to embrace, but fix, In order to have a very modular sans serif, squarish with rounded corners and significant vertical segments.

-Pocket Display will be available for download for free, soon.
+Pocket Display will be available for download, soon (i hope).

 And (of course) this is not stopping here, cause now pocket studio is in love with type design, and already working on the Light version of Pocket Display (and maybe everything in between), as well as some other beauties. 😉